robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ]
 ???

 To analyze potential issues at design time, Microsoft has identified six threat categories.
-Fortunately, these six categories are easy to remember based on an acronym generated using each threat category name's first letter.
+Fortunately, these six categories are easy to remember based on an acronym.
 The acronym is STRIDE, which helps us remember Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service and Elevation of Privilege threat categories.

 ---